Article

 Strengths:

-• Deep IDE integration and wide adoption
+• Deep IDE integration and wide adoption across millions of developers

-• Speeds up routine coding and boilerplate
+• Speeds up routine coding and boilerplate generation

-• Improves developer satisfaction and productivity
+• Improves developer satisfaction and productivity in studies

 Weaknesses:

-• Can produce inaccurate or insecure code
+• Can produce inaccurate or insecure code without human review

-• Privacy concerns when handling proprietary code
+• Privacy concerns when handling proprietary codebases

 Best For: Developers who want productivity gains inside familiar IDEs, with human code review in place.